Dominic Smith Player Props: Nationals vs. Athletics

 Dominic Smith At The Plate

-- He has hit a long ball in 4.6% of his games this season, and 1.1% of his trips to the dish.
+- In 4.6% of his games this season, he has hit a home run, and 1.1% of his trips to the dish.

-- In 20.4% of his games this season, Smith has had at least one RBI.
-He's picked up more than one in 7.4%.

-- He has scored in 33.3% of his games this year, with more than one run scored in 2.8%.
+- Smith has driven home a run in 22 games this season (20.2%), including more than one RBI in 7.3% of his games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.